KyrillL1/PYND/README.md

 # Meme Generator
+(This is a Udacity Code Review Project)

 ## Description
-This project offers online and offline functionality of creating memes.
+This project offers online and offline functionality for creating memes.
 It includes default pictures and text, but can also be chosen manually.

 ## Setting up